 What I did find a little odd with the default AC profiles that I changed.
 Again this is my personal preference.
 YMMV :

-- Needed to reduce the -ve surge axes.
-It was too much (particularly in ACC) and I was actually getting jolts on downshifts under hard braking which doesn’t happen in real life.
+Needed to reduce the -ve surge axes.
+It was too much (particularly in ACC) and I was actually getting jolts on downshifts under hard braking which doesn’t happen in real life.2020 Update: This was a bug in ACC, resolved.

 - Reverse the sway effect as it was backwards (at least for non VR user)